Visit Us

 In food processing, ultrasonic applications fall into two categories, namely replacing traditional technologies and assisting traditional technologies.
 In the latter case, the use of ultrasound to improve various food processes, such as extraction, freezing, thawing, brining, oxidation, filtration and drying/dehydration, increases processing efficiency and improves the disadvantages of traditional technologies used during processing prosecution.

-Below are some of the applications of ultrasound in different processes:
+Below are some of the features of ultrasound in different processes:

 Characteristics